-5 Partner Exercises for a Fun, Active Valentine’s Day
+5 Partner Exercises for an Active Valentine’s Day

 It’s time for some team bonding — and sweating.
 Do each of the five partner exercises below for 30 seconds each.
 Then switch positions or sides (depending on the move) for another 30 seconds.
 Take a one-minute breather if you need it after one round, then repeat the entire circuit two more times.
 Don’t forget to motivate your buddy through each move.
 It doesn’t hurt to hug it out after, either!